pivoteur/biz/README.md

 2. The reserve is entirely separate from the pool.
 We're not commingling assets.
 This is especially important for the echo-pools and for pivot performance calculations.

-What does this pool-as-three-wallets give us?
-Complication?
-No: simplification.

-1. The investors $UNDEAD is safe.
-They can withdraw at any time.

-2. The reserve is entirely separate from the pool.
-We're not commingling assets.
-This is especially important for the echo-pools and for pivot performance calculations.

 #### Example

 Let's walk through an example, using the BTC+ETH echo pool.